-Practice rooms are situated in the Woodlands Building and Cottage (the building down the drive from the Department, opposite car park 14), Engineer's Cottage (beside the Boilerhouse Café), and Wettons Terrace 005 (behind the Music building accessed via the central alleyway).
-In the interests of security and personal safety, access to Woodlands is by means of the student's College card (as a swipe card), which operates during the hours 06.00 - midnight daily.
-Access to our practice facilities is communicated to students in Welcome Week, and a selection of our rooms are allocated for specific specialisms.
-Wettons Terrace 005 is accessed via a key that can be signed out during working hours from the Music office.
-Almost all rooms contain a piano; and all rooms in Woodlands Building have mirrors.
+Practice rooms are situated in the Woodlands Building and Cottage (the building down the drive from the Department, opposite car park 14).
+In the interests of security and personal safety, access to Woodlands is by means of the student's College card (as a swipe card), which operates during the hours o6.00 - midnight daily.
+Access arrangements to our practice facilities are communicated to students in Welcome Week, and a selection of our rooms are allocated for specific specialisms.
+Almost all rooms contain a piano; and all rooms in the Woodlands Building have mirrors.
 Please treat the practice rooms and the instruments and equipment they contain with care and respect.
 Pianos and other keyboard instruments should not be moved about any of the rooms: this can lead to damage and disturbs the tuning.
 Eating and drinking are not allowed in the practice rooms, nor are students permitted to engage in any teaching of their own there (whether of College students or those from outside RHUL).